 - Express your level of disappointment but clear understanding.
 You can express this was your dream job, and you’re sad the opportunity didn't flourish.
 But there's no reason to emphasize any more than that.

 - Leave a lasting and good impression on the interviewer or hiring manager by being kind, understanding, and professional in your email response.

-- Ask if there is any constructive feedback they have for you as the job seeker to help you on future interviews.
+- Ask if there is any constructive feedback for you as the job seeker to help you with future interviews.